Faculty Ethics Assessment Committee – Humanities

 The FEtC-H works with a web portal, a special digital environment where the study can be registered.

-Registrations of new studies are screened during submission through the FEtC-H portal and assigned to one of three categories which determine their subsequent treatment and duration of the process, resulting in a binding decision by the committee (see this flowchart for an overview).
+which determine their subsequent treatment and duration of the process, resulting in a binding decision by the committee (see this flowchart for an overview).
 For further information surrounding the registration, associated concepts and the decisions procedure, please refer to the regulations.

 • GDPR and privacy